plan

 • Phase 2a: Research (researcher agent, sonnet) — Gathers relevant resources, documentation, and libraries.
 Creates or updates a reusable skill file in .claude/skills/.

 • Phase 2b: Codebase Impact Analysis (code-explorer agent, sonnet) — Identifies affected files, interfaces, and integration points.
-Produces analysis file in .specs/analysis/.
+Produces an analysis file in .specs/analysis/.

-• Phase 2c: Business Analysis (business-analyst agent, opus) — Refines task description, creates acceptance criteria, and documents user scenarios.
+• Phase 2c: Business Analysis (business-analyst agent, opus) — Refines the task description, creates acceptance criteria, and documents user scenarios.

 Each sub-phase is validated by a judge agent.
 All three must pass before proceeding.